 According to the doc, their relationship spanned less than one year, beginning in late 2018 and ending the following summer.
 In their time together, Eilish appeared on the cover of 7:AMP’s debut album, BLEAUPRO.
 He seems to be focused more on his music now and less on social media, with only a handful of posts sprinkling his IG feed over the last two years.

-Following the short-lived relationship, Eilish’s dedicated fanbase took to social media to criticize 7:AMP, resulting in Eilish telling them to “be nice to people no matter what.
-Via her Instagram Story, she thanked them “for protecting me.”
-7:AMP also responded to the criticism via his own Story, writing, “There’s always 2 sides to a situation."
-Currently, his IG comments are disabled.
+Following the short-lived relationship, Eilish’s dedicated fan base took to social media to criticize 7:AMP, resulting in Eilish telling them to “be nice to people no matter what.”
+Via her Instagram story, she thanked them “for protecting me.”
+7:AMP also responded to the criticism on his own story, writing, “There’s always 2 sides to a situation.”

-It isn't surprising that Eilish would prefer her fans stay out of her love life or her ex's comments.
-In September, she told Capital Breakfast that she wants to keep her relationships as private as possible and that she generally regrets sharing even the smallest pieces with the world.
+In September 2020, she told Capital Breakfast that she wants to keep her relationships as private as possible and that she generally regrets sharing even the smallest pieces with the world.
 “I definitely want to keep [relationships] private,” she said.
 “I’ve had relationships and kept them private, and even the ones that I’ve had; with the tiny amount that I’ve let the world see, I regret.
 I think about the people that have made their relationships public, and then they break up, and it’s like ‘What if it goes bad?’”